richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 1 Design tools for simulation and design: geometry, generation and analysis A selection of currently available computational tools for architectural performance analysis: red – acoustics, dark red – materials and life cycle, orange – energy, yellow – solar/daylight, green – people movement, blue – uid dynamics, purple – CAD, pink – parametric plug-ins to CAD, grey – software used but no longer supported.
 [2-4]

+The rapid adoption of Grasshopper and its suite of simulation plug-ins demonstrates designers’ interest in computing the environment.
+As simulation is now accessible within the architect’s everyday design environment, it can be customised and integrated into various design tasks.
+Designers have gone from being tool users to tool makers [2-4]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；